A. Choice of Sequence Type

 Homework submission

-Assemble the results from this homework in one PDF file (HW4.pdf
+Assemble the results from this homework in one PDF file (HW4.pdf) and upload it to your private GitHub repository under Homework/HW4/HW4.pdf.

 Due date